human-systems-ise-ncsu/MOPED25/README.md

 * For a more detailed description of the experiment and the dataset, please refer to our paper (soon).
 ## Code
 * I provided very basic loading and visualizing MATLAB (2019a) code.
 I haven't tested it in other machines (later), but it should work.
 No extra packages are needed to run the code.
 I will keep updating, and add python version later.
+* **GITHUB use:**
+  1. For windows user, click 'Code' in green button and select 'Download Zip'.
+The local path doesn't matter.
+  2. Open the zip file and unzip it.
+  3. The files in the zip file are exactly the same with the files shown in the Github page.
+Follow the following instructions for the use of code.
 * **Usage:**
   1. Download the data.
 (Marker data/Videos were stored as .mat/.avi)
   2. Extract the data under folder '\data'.
 Note that the code used one sample from Sub07 for demo purpose.